W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 # UI, Umbraco, Shopify

-##### I'm Wai, I'm a small business (one-man band) thriving on solving interface problems.
-I am also an Umbraco Certified Expert and Shopify Partner.
+##### I'm Wai, I'm a small business (one-man band) thriving on solving interface problems and CMS web design.
+I am an Umbraco Certified Expert and Shopify Partner.

 ##### [Read more &rarr;](/about/)